Category: Employee Recognition

 Engagement and Discretionary Energy

 The link between employee engagement and stronger performance is readily apparent, especially in today’s working environment.
 With Thanksgiving upon us, many (optimistically) anticipated that by now we would be experiencing a return to, if not normal, at least something closer than our present situation.
-As a result, a genuine respect and appreciation for employees who… Read more »
+As a result, a genuine respect and appreciation for employees who have adapted… Read more »

 Badges and Virtual Awards – Rewarding, Motivating, and Exciting